-- 2.6.1 IN CASE OF POWER FAILURE, turn the control device to OFF and DISCONNECT electric power.
-Leave electric power DISCONNECTED. - 2.6.2 MAKE SURE SAFETY PRECAUTIONS have been taken to secure the load and keep unnecessary personnel away from the winch and from under the load while operating the emergency hand crank. - 2.6.3 IF EQUIPPED WITH A BRAKE MOTOR you must disengage the brake on the motor before using the emergency hand crank.
-Operating the emergency hand crank with the brake on the motor engaged could result in equipment damage or failure. - a It is recommended for two people to operate the winch when using the emergency hand crank. - If the winch is equipped with a brake motor, assign one person to operate the hand crank while the other is assigned to operate the brake.
+- 2.7.1 IN CASE OF POWER FAILURE, turn the control device to OFF and DISCONNECT electric power.
+Leave electric power DISCONNECTED. - 2.7.2 MAKE SURE SAFETY PRECAUTIONS have been taken to secure the load and keep unnecessary personnel away from the winch and from under the load while operating the emergency hand crank.
+Assign a person to observe and control the load. - 2.7.3 IF EQUIPPED WITH A BRAKE MOTOR you must disengage the brake on the motor before using the emergency hand crank.
+Operating the emergency hand crank with the brake on the motor engaged could result in equipment damage or failure. - ^a IT IS RECOMMENDED to have more than one person operate the winch using the emergency hand crank. - ASSIGN ONE PERSON to operate the hand crank while the other is assigned to operate the brake.
 Have control of the hand crank before disengaging the brake on the motor.
-Accidental release of the brake could allow the load to escape. - c If the winch is not equipped with a brake motor, assign one person to operate the hand crank while the other is assigned to observe and control the load. - d Always follow the brake manufacturers operating instructions for engaging or disengaging the brake. - 2.6.4 DO NOT USE AN IMPACT WRENCH to operate the emergency hand crank option of the winch.
+Accidental release of the brake could allow the load to escape. - ALWAYS FOLLOW the brake manufacturer's operating instructions for engaging or disengaging the brake. - 2.7.4 DO NOT USE AN IMPACT WRENCH to operate the emergency hand crank option of the winch.
 To do so could result in equipment damage or failure.
-Use a drill-motor. - 2.6.5 DO NOT EXCEED THE DUTY CYCLE rating of the winch.
-See Table 1. - 2.6.6 ENGAGE THE BRAKE and remove the handle or drill-motor before operating the winch using electric power.
+Use a drill-motor. - 2.7.5 DO NOT EXCEED THE 15 MINUTE DUTY CYCLE rating of the winch if operating with a drill-motor and do not operate the winch with a drill-motor that exceeds 400 rpm.
+To do so could result in equipment damage or failure. - 2.7.6 IF EQUIPPED WITH A BRAKE MOTOR, you must egage the brake on the motor and remove the handle or drill-motor before operating the winch under power.